fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 The remaining local license evidence review was completed; the inventory now recognizes source-header and Vim-help notices and the owner-selected first-party license.
 The eight plugin-inventory tests passed.
 This maintenance-only change does not alter the previously tested GUI runtime or third-party snapshots.

+The subsequent home-installation follow-up makes `make install` configure plain GVim by default and keeps `make install-private` for separate launching.
+All 50 Linux installer tests passed, including 25 home-installation cases, plus the 14 release tests.
+Windows Python 3.12 under Wine passed 23 of the 25 home cases; two symlink-privilege cases were explicitly skipped.
+Actual plain-GVim startup with no `-u` option, package/after ordering, help, and restoration of the old vimrc after uninstall passed on Linux GVim 9.2.849 and 9.1.0000.
+Private-launcher startup also passed on both versions; help/configuration/menu checks passed on current GVim.
+The GUI fixtures use an ordinary temporary HOME with a quoted, comma and Unicode installation/config/state/cache path.
+Stock Vim can fail to parse a comma-containing HOME in its system initialization before the home loader runs.
+These focused checks extend the earlier full-suite record; a new full native Windows GUI acceptance run is still required.

 Before a public release, require successful hosted minimum/current Linux and native Windows jobs, a native Windows GUI acceptance run, resolution of the 22 upstream evidence items in [LICENSE_REVIEW.md](LICENSE_REVIEW.md), and live acceptance for any external SDK/target workflow advertised as fully validated.
 Keep those limitations visible in release notes.
 No public tag, push, or release publication is claimed by this local record.